 Redefining Severity Reporting

-ClinIntell is the only CDI data analytics firm in the industry that is able to assess documentation quality at the health system, hospital, specialty and provider levels over time.
-ClinIntell’s clinical condition analytics assists its clients in identifying gaps in the documentation of high severity diagnoses specific to their patient mix, ensuring the breadth and depth of severity reporting beyond Stage 1.
+ClinIntell is the only data analytics firm in the industry that is able to assess documentation quality at the health system, hospital, specialty and physician levels over time.
+ClinIntell’s clinical condition analytics assists its clients in identifying gaps in the documentation of high severity diagnoses specific to their patient mix, ensuring the breadth and depth of severity reporting beyond the existing CDI approach.
 Accountability and an ownership mentality is promoted by the ability to share peer-to-peer documentation performance comparisons and physician-specific areas of improvement.

 Connect with us on LinkedIn to stay up to date on insights, events and more!